MultiSafepay/docs/content/developer/api/direct-vs-redirect.md

 Then, if further customer action is:

-- Required, they are redirected to complete payment, e.g. for iDEAL the customer is redirected to their online banking environment.
+- Required, they are redirected to complete payment.
+For example, for iDEAL, the customer is redirected to their online banking environment.
 - Not required, the transaction is completed automatically.

 If you provide a [redirect URL](/developer/redirect-url/), after completing payment, the customer is then directed to your success/thank you page.